nnhs-se-projects/half-caf/README.md

 ```
 MONGO_URI= <find in trello>
 SESSION_SECRET= <secret key>
+PORT_NUM = 8080 (can change)
 ```

+4. Download MongoDB Compass for your computer
+5. Use the URI from the trello to connect to the database
+5. Edit one of the ADMIN users and change their email to your email
-4. Run the server from the VS Code debugger
+6. Run the server from the VS Code debugger
-5. Go to a web browser and type in localhost:8080
+5. Go to a web browser and type in localhost:PORT_NUM (this will take you to popular drinks)
-6. Once signed in with google, go to localhost:8080/addUser and add yourself as a user.
+6. Go to Login and sign in with Google
+7. Now you are on the add user page so add everyone else in your group as a user

+## Architecture
+MongoDB - Database
+Node.js - Server
+Mongoose - Creates a connection between MongoDB and the Node.js JavaScript runtime environment Javascript - Used both on client and server side
+EJS - Embedded JS, similar to HTML, only client side CSS - Styling, only client side

 ## Data Schema